When talking rules (of any kind) I often quote:

 and the obedience of fools.”

-(Attributed variously to Douglas Bader, David Ogilvy and others, so hard pin down originality.)
+(Attributed variously to Douglas Bader, David Ogilvy and others, so hard pin down originality.
+And now part of an extended page on rules in the game of public discourse.)

 However far you choose to push information metaphors back into the fundamentals of physical reality, the processing of information can be thought of as a game.
 Life, the universe and everything are there to be gamed.
 We call this evolution.